Dcxalius/SPHMMaker/docs/datapack/README.md

 per-tile JSON definitions are updated or new tiles are added.
 The script collects the individual definitions, validates that they contain the required fields, and writes the combined array back to `TileData.json`.

+## Debug datapack directory

+When running the WinForms tool from source, the application looks for a datapack directory during debug builds so file pickers start in a useful location.
+By default it resolves to the repository's `docs/datapack` folder.
+Developers can override this without touching the code by setting the `SPHMMaker_DebugDatapackDirectory` environment variable to point at an alternate directory on their machine.
+The path is validated during startup to catch typos early.